-As a team, they strive to improve the knowledge and understanding of mental health among children and young people promoting the message that “Mental Health is everyone’s business”.
+As a team, they strive to improve the knowledge and understanding of mental health among children and young people promoting the message that “Children and young people’s mental health is everyone’s business”.

 RAISE Mental Health Promotion Team Projects